 The Intra-Group funding arrangement is eliminated on consolidation of the Group Accounts, a treatment adopted for any transactions between the PCC and Chief Constable.
-The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2016/17 amounts to £215.0m (£207.4m in 2015/16).
+The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2017/18 amounts to £223.7m (£215.0m in 2016/17).
 This has been re-presented in the CIES and is now included within the Net Cost of Policing Services, in line with current best practice for the preparation of Police Accounts.

-The Chief Constable's Balance Sheet includes an Intra-Group Creditor of £9.188m (Debtor of £3.788m in 2015/16) being the net balance of funding not settled between the PCC and Chief Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.
+The Chief Constable's Balance Sheet includes an Intra-Group Creditor of £12.666m (£9.188m in 2016/17) being the net balance of funding not settled between the PCC and Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.